souri-t/DiffLens-for-VSCode/README.md

   - **AWS Bedrock**: Requires AWS account with Bedrock access and credentials
   - **VS Code LM API**: Requires GitHub Copilot subscription or compatible VS Code LM provider

-**Note**: This extension uses VS Code's built-in Git API exclusively for all Git operations, including file content retrieval and diff generation.
-No external Git installation is required - the extension works seamlessly with only the VS Code Git extension enabled (which is the default).
-Historical file content is approximated using available VS Code Git API capabilities.
+**Note**: This extension uses VS Code's Git API for all Git operations, including file content retrieval and diff generation.
+If Git is not installed on your system, please install it from the [official download page](https://git-scm.com/downloads).

 ## Extension Settings